simolus3/drift/docs/content/en/docs/faq.md

 framework like `kiwi` or `get_it` to instantiate services and view models.
 Creating a singleton instance of `MyDatabase` in your favorite dependency injection framework for flutter hence solves this problem for you.

+## Why am I getting no such table errors?

+If you add another table after your app has already been installed, you need to write a [migration]({{< relref "Advanced Features/migrations.md" >}}) that covers creating that table.
+If you're in the process of developing your app and want to use un- and reinstall your app instead of writing migrations, that's fine too.
+Please note that your apps data might be backed up on Android, so manually deleting your app's data instead of a reinstall is necessary on some devices.

 ## How does moor compare to X?
 There are a variety of good persistence libraries for Dart and Flutter.